Lightw3ight/PlayMeExtensionReact/README.md

 # Play Me Chrome Extension

-This project is Angular based chrome extension for the [Play Me](https://github.com/TradeMe/PlayMe) jukebox.
+This project is a React based chrome extension for the [Play Me](https://github.com/TradeMe/PlayMe) jukebox.

 The chrome extension can be installed [here](https://chrome.google.com/webstore/detail/play-me/ocanfmcdoeehenjbgpjmdgahjokogcob)